orpiske/brainstorm/README.md

 * An API module: that contains API, events, etc
 * A CLI module: to create new projects and package artifacts
+* Workers that actually execute the actual acquisition, transformation and sink.
+Currently consists of:
+  *  Source Workers
+     * Camel Source: A worker that can consume from multiple sources using a Camel route defined in YAML.
+  *  Transformation Workers:
+     * Runner Worker: a worker that runs a transformation task based provided in a script

 ## Developing the Operator